F. W. de Klerk: Becoming State President of South Africa

 On 2 February 1990, in an address to the country's parliament, he introduced plans for sweeping reforms of the political system.
-A number of banned political parties, including the ANC and Communist Party of South Africa, would be legalized, although he emphasized that this did not constitute an endorsement of their socialist economic policies nor of violent actions carried out by their members.
-All of those who were imprisoned solely for belonging to a banned organization would be freed, including Nelson Mandela; the latter was released a week later.
+A number of banned political parties, including the ANC and Communist Party of South Africa, would be legalised, although he emphasised that this did not constitute an endorsement of their socialist economic policies nor of violent actions carried out by their members.
+All of those who were imprisoned solely for belonging to a banned organisation would be freed, including Nelson Mandela; the latter was released a week later.
 He also announced the lifting of the Separate Amenities Act of 1953, which governed the segregation of public facilities.
 The vision set forth in de Klerk's address was for South Africa to become a Western-style liberal democracy; with a market-oriented economy which valued private enterprise and restricted the government's role in economics.

 De Klerk later related that "that speech was mainly aimed at breaking our stalemate in Africa and the West.
 Internationally we were teetering on the edge of the abyss."
 Throughout South Africa and across the world, there was astonishment at de Klerk's move.
 Foreign press coverage was largely positive and de Klerk received messages of support from other governments.
 Tutu said that "It's incredible...
 Give him credit.
 Give him credit, I do."
 Some black radicals regarded it as a gimmick and that it would prove to be without substance.
 It was also received negatively by some on the white right-wing, including in the Conservative Party, who believed that de Klerk was betraying the white population.
 De Klerk believed that the sudden growth of the Conservatives and other white right-wing groups was a passing phase reflecting anxiety and insecurity.
-These white right-wing groups were aware that they would not get what they wanted through the forthcoming negotiations, and so increasingly tried to derail the negotiations using revolutionary violence.
+These white right-wing groups were aware that they would not get what they wanted through the forthcoming negotiations, and so increasingly tried to derail the negotiations using reactionary violence.
 The white-dominated liberal Democratic Party, meanwhile, found itself in limbo, as de Klerk embraced much of the platform it had espoused, leaving it without a clear purpose.

 Further reforms followed; membership of the National Party was opened up to non-whites.
 In June, parliament approved new legislation that repealed the Natives Land Act, 1913 and Native Trust and Land Act, 1936.
 The Population Registration Act, which established the racial classificatory guidelines for South Africa, was rescinded.

-In 1990, De Klerk gave orders to end South Africa's nuclear weapons programme; the process of nuclear disarmament was essentially completed in 1991.
+In 1990, de Klerk gave orders to end South Africa's nuclear weapons programme; the process of nuclear disarmament was essentially completed in 1991.
 The existence of the nuclear programme was not officially acknowledged before 1993.